 We study the evolution of floral traits in Penstemon, the largest North American flowering plant genus.
 During Penstemon diversification, species with flowers adapted to hummingbird pollination have evolved multiple times from the ancestral condition of bee-adaptation.
 This parallel evolution of hummingbird adaptation provides a framework for addressing a number of exciting evolutionary and genetic questions.

-Our work in Penstemon is in collaboration with Dr. Mark Rausher (Duke University), and Dr. Carolyn Wessinger (University of South Carolina), and is funded by NSF grant: DEB-1624043
+Our work in Penstemon is in collaboration with Dr. John Kelly (University of Kansas) and Dr. Carolyn Wessinger (University of South Carolina)

 Relevant publications:

-- discovering whether parallel trait evolution results from parallel developmental and genetic processes.
+- Quantitative genetic, genomic and transcriptomic approaches to discover whether parallel trait evolution results from parallel developmental and genetic processes.

-- building genetic and genomic resources to advance Penstemon as a model species for ecological and evolutionary research.
+- Build genetic and genomic resources to advance Penstemon as a model species for ecological and evolutionary research.

-Our work in Penstemon is in collaboration with Dr. Mark Rausher (Duke University), and Dr. Carolyn Wessinger (University of South Carolina), and is funded by NSF grant: DEB-1624043
+Our work in Penstemon is in collaboration with Dr. John Kelly (University of Kansas) and Dr. Carolyn Wessinger (University of South Carolina)

 Relevant publications: